luklambrechts/d20250814payload/EMAIL_SETUP.md

 2. Verify API keys are valid
 3. Check server logs for error messages
 4. Ensure your domain is verified with your email provider
+5. For Gmail: Make sure you're using an App Password, not your regular password

 ### Frontend errors